 This spotting scope in made in China.
 However, it's strictly manufactured according to the quality control issues that the United States allows for import and what Redfield/Leupold requires.

-At this time, there is only the straight model available with the 20-60X60 specs, but there is an angled 20-60X80 model.
+At the time of this review, there is only the straight model available with the 20-60X60 specs, but there is an angled 20-60X80 model.
 However, the straight design is best suited for hunters and target shooters who need that straight line of sight.
-It’s actually easier to use than an angled spotting scope.
+It's actually easier to use than an angled spotting scope.
 But, the angled design does present its benefits for birders.
-If you’re not sure what design you prefer, check out our Straight VS Angled article to lay down some preferences.
+If you're not sure what design you prefer, check out our Straight VS Angled article to lay down some preferences.

 - Quality spotting scope for all outdoor activities